 Public transport in Taiwan

 There are buses that travel almost every main street in Taiwan.
 They’re clean, safe and run often.
 Taking the bus in Taiwan is a practical and safe way to get around town inexpensively.
 They're also a popular means for travellers who want to get to smaller or more rural destinations.
-There are a variety of buses to choose from with the most popular being the Taiwan Tourist Shuttle which covers more than 42 bus routes.
-Bus companies usually have offices near the train stations in most Taiwanese cities.
+There are a variety of buses to choose from and among the most popular are Kuo Kuang Hao, Ubus and Aloha services.
+Bus companies usually have offices near train stations in most Taiwanese cities.

 The express train, Tze-Chiang, is the most comfortable and fastest way to travel around Taiwan.
 It is also the most expensive.
 Tickets should be booked in advance, especially when one plans on travelling over a weekend or public holiday.

 For long-distance travelling, Taiwan has a high-speed rail system (HSR).
-In a little over two hours, one can travel the whole length of the island.
-The train is modern but can be expensive.
+In a little over two hours, expats can travel the whole length of the island.
+The train is modern but can be pricey.

 Train stations in the larger cities in Taiwan usually have tourist information counters with English-speaking staff.
 Most cashiers at ticket booths will understand foreigners when they speak slowly, and buying train tickets should therefore be quite straightforward.